turbine-kreuzberg/spryker-idea-plugin/README.md

 <!-- Plugin description -->
 ## PYZ - a PhpStorm Plugin for Spryker Developers
-- Extend Spryker core classes, interfaces and xml files on project level (right-click -> extend in PYZ / CTRL-ALT-E)
+- Extend Spryker core classes, interfaces and xml files on project level (right-click -> Extend in PYZ / CTRL-ALT-E)
+- Open Spryker files on github.com (right-click -> View on GitHub / CTRL-ALT-G)
 - Goto-handling for Zed stub calls and their gateway controller actions (URLs are clickable)
 - Resolve usages of gateway controller actions in Zed stub calls